kckecheng/linux_os/system_call.rst

 - User space: for holding user application related objects including related shared libraries;
 - Kernel space: for holding kernel related objects including kernel code and data;

-When logical address is also taken into consideration, we can have a more clearer picutre based on segment over user space and kernel space:
+When logical address is also taken into consideration, we can have a more clearer picutre by using segments to describe user space and kernel space:

 - User space: consists of user code segment, user data segment, user heap segment, shared libraries segment, stack segment, etc.;
 - Kernel space: consists of kernel code segment, kernel data segment, etc.;